starman1999/Order-Summary-Card-Design/README.md

-# Frontend Mentor - Order summary card solution
+#  Order summary card with CSS and Flexbox

 This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### Screenshot